On-call Crew Manager Braintree

 If you meet the essential criteria listed above, you should express an interest for the role by clicking Apply in Cornerstone (recruitment portal).

-You are required to submit your CV and a Supporting Statement of up to 1000 words detailing how you meet the essential criteria for the role.
-It is important that you provide as much evidence as possible as to how you meet the essential criteria of the person specification as this statement will be used to shortlist your application
+You are required to submit a supporting statement of no more than 750 words detailing how you meet the essential criteria for the role via Cornerstone (recruitment portal).
+It is important that you provide as much evidence as possible as to how you meet the essential criteria of the person specification as this statement will be used to shortlist your application.
+Please ensure you have uploaded the supporting statement before clicking Apply.

 External candidates